markteekman/accessible-vue-starter/README.md

 - Several `aria` attributes which provide a better experience for screen reader users
 - `SkipLinks.vue` component to skip to either the main menu or the main content *
 - `TheNavigation.vue` component with keyboard accessible (dropdown) navigation (arrow keys, escape key)
-- `ResponsiveToggle.vue` component with an accessible responsive toggle button for the mobile navigation
+- (coming soon) `ResponsiveToggle.vue` component with an accessible responsive toggle button for the mobile navigation
-- `DarkMode.vue` component toggle with accessible button and a user system preferred color scheme *
+- (coming soon) `DarkMode.vue` component toggle with accessible button and a user system preferred color scheme *
-- `Header.vue` component included in the `DefaultLayout.astro` layout
+- `TheHeader.vue` component included in the `default.vue` layout
-- `Footer.vue` component included in the `DefaultLayout.astro` layout
+- `TheFooter.vue` component included in the `default.vue` layout
 - `.sr-only` utility class for screen reader only text content (hides text visually)
 - `prefers-reduced-motion` disables animations for users that have this preference turned on